ZhouLinli/IR-Projects/Survey Assessment/BAMsurvey.md

 -   Respondents appreciated the variety of **topics and formats** of BAM events.
 A few more BAM event **topics t**hat respondents requested
-    include: multi-faceted diversity beyond race (i.e. socio-economic classes), deal with different views, teaching DEI topics.
+    include: multi-faceted diversity beyond race (i.e. socio-economic classes), dealing with different views, and teaching DEI topics.

--   Over 97% of respondents perceived BAM program as **beneficial.** The benefits are concentrated on improved inclusive communication skills, openness to learn from student experiences, and understandings of how students' feeling can affect learning.
+-   Over 97% of respondents perceived BAM program as **beneficial.** The benefits are concentrated on improved inclusive communication skills, openness to learn from student experiences, and understanding of how students' feelings can affect learning.

 -   Engagement of BAM activities in Fall 2021 and Spring 2022 range from 5% to 20% from survey respondents.
 To **increase participation**,